ENG517/Procedure/RavindranH/p-possystem-performsale.md

 - Choose a store (e.g., Retail or Restaurant).
 - Click **Open Register**.
    - **Tip**: If signing in as Cashier, cash in/cash out is mandatory.
-   - **Tip**: Ensure the right store, location, and user role is selected.
+   - **Note**: Ensure the right store, location, and user role is selected.
    - **Warning**: Orders cannot be created without starting a new session.

 ### Step 2: Add Product to Cart